Shriever/Shriever/README.md

-# 👋 Hi there, I'm [Your Name/GitHub Username]!
+# 👋 Hi there, I'm Levi Lieberman (Shriever)!

-I'm a budding blockchain developer excited to dive into the decentralized world.
+I'm a blockchain developer excited to dive into the decentralized world.
 Currently, I'm focused on building my skills and understanding the core technologies that power Web3.

 ## 🌱 What I'm Learning